runvnc/nodemcu_tank/README.md

 ![Motor shield](shield.jpg?raw=true "Shield")

 The chassis and motor shield kits should contain enough documentation for assembling the kit and connecting to the wires.
 I was lucky because I have an older brother who is a mechanical/electrical engineer who did the "hard" parts.
 This approach was quite effective so I highly recommend it.
 If you don't have one of those, hopefully the photos I uploaded will help.
+My goal for this github was mainly to share the lua code I used.

 Note that the photos show some "extra" resistors and wires connected on the IO pins on the motor shield and to a few motor leads.
 I believe we connected to pins 6 and 7.
 This is for reading the hall effect sensors that are attached to the motors in order to create a control loop for speed.
 I was not able to get the speed control loop to work properly so that code is not checked in.
 Just setting the duty on the motors works for control fine for now.

+## Operation

+When you turn on the power switch on the motor shield the NodeMCU boots up and creates a wifi access point named 'vehicle'.
+The password is set in wifi.lua.
+Once you connect to that wifi network you can go to Google Chrome and hit `http://192.168.1.2`.
+You will need a USD Gamepad like an XBox 360 controller clone.
+Then use the right analog stick to control the tank (if everything is working).

 ## Software outline